-The Country Music Awards of Australia (the Toyota Golden Guitar Awards) recognise, celebrate and honour outstanding achievement in Australian country music.
+The Country Music Awards of Australia (the Toyota Golden Guitar Awards) recognise, celebrate and honour excellence and outstanding achievement in Australian country music.

 The awards are the major activity of the Country Music Association of Australia Inc (CMAA).
 The Awards presentations are accompanied by a star-studded gala concert featuring outstanding Australian country music and some of our newest rising stars.
 The Country Music Awards of Australia is the nation’s longest running music awards concert and the pinnacle event of the Tamworth Country Music Festival.

-General Admission tickets to the 2017 Toyota Golden Guitar Awards are available HERE
+General Admission tickets to the 2018 Toyota Golden Guitar Awards are available from Friday 1st September HERE

 Coming to the awards?
 Arrive early and check out the stars on their Red Carpet arrival.
 Please note: the use of any audio or video devices, including mobile phones, to record any portion of the concert is strictly forbidden.
 Such devices are permitted ONLY in the TRECC forecourt and in the foyer.
 In consideration of the presenters, artists and your fellow audience members, please ensure that your mobile phone is switched off throughout the concert.